ECOTERA - RESTORATION GUIDE

 How Does a Restoration Project Begin?

-The systematic life cycle of a restoration project with Diagnosis, Strategy, Intervention, and Sustainable Conservation phases.
+The systematic lifecycle of a restoration project through Diagnosis, Strategy, Intervention, and Sustainable Conservation phases.

 READ ANALYSIS READ ON PAGE

-A technical review on deterioration mechanisms, analysis methods, and sustainable intervention strategies.
+A technical analysis of deterioration mechanisms, analytical methods, and sustainable intervention strategies.

 READ ANALYSIS READ ON PAGE